 Steve Baldwin is a senior executive with extensive experience in finance, strategic planning, business operations and information technology.
 He also oversees administrative services, facilities and the human resource components of The Children's Guild.
-Baldwin brings 25 years of experience in the private sector to his work as The Guild's chief financial officer.
+Baldwin brings 25 years of experience in the private sector to his work as National Children’s Guild Fund President and Chief Growth Officer.
 He comes to The Guild from Prince Telecom Holdings, where he served as CFO while also managing the information technology and human resources departments.
 He previously held the positions of vice president of Finance for Wilmac Corporation; chief internal auditor for Perdue, Inc.; and controller at Herr Foods, Inc.

 Baldwin is a certified public accountant and earned his MBA from Wilmington College and his Bachelor of Science in accounting magna cum laude from Towson University in Maryland.

 Steve Howe, MSW